beacting = a harmonious merging of being and acting in a performance

 About Anton Korenev

-He took his first acting class in 2001 in New York City, and has been around theater since.
+He took his first acting class in 2001 in New York City and has been around theater since.
 But the pivotal point was when he attended a workshop given by John Strasberg in 2015.
-That workshop has led to almost ten years of on-going eye-opening study of acting, theater, and directing with the master teacher.
+That workshop has led to many years of on-going eye-opening study of acting, theater, and directing with the master teacher.
 As time went by, Anton Korenev naturally progressed from acting to directing and producing, and now, with John Strasberg's encouragement, to teaching.
 He is also a member of an IATSE Local.
 His current goal is to direct and produce performances that touch and affect audiences.
 Information about some of his recent projects is available at antonkoreneventertainment.com.

 Contact Information